vladthegreen/community/README.md

 - [Demo Apps](./demo-apps/): Demo apps that show you how to use the Bluescape APIs to help you solve practical business cases you may find when working with Bluescape.
 - [Postman collections for REST and GraphQL APIs](./postman-collections/): Use this [Postman](https://www.postman.com/) collection to work with examples of how each individual REST and GraphQL API works.

 ## Contact us

-Let us know your comments and ideas in our [Bluescape Community site](https://community.bluescape.com/).
+Let us know your questions, comments and ideas in our [Bluescape Community site](https://community.bluescape.com/).